erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 Finally, the 15 seconds per slides limitation was removed, and a total time limit of 5 minutes was asked for.

-I rehearsed in front of my wife, which is in a way the target audience due to her kick ass martial arts background.
+I rehearsed in front of my wife, whom is in a way the target audience due to her kick ass martial arts background.

 ### A week before the conference